Baby Carriers & Slings

 6) Retention of Title

-If the seller makes an advance payment, they retain ownership of the delivered goods until the purchase price owed has been paid in full.
+If the seller provides goods in advance, ownership of the delivered goods remains with the seller until the purchase price owed has been paid in full.

 7) Liability for Defects (Warranty)

-7.1 If the purchased item is defective, the provisions of statutory liability for defects shall apply.
+7.1 If the purchased item is defective, the provisions of statutory liability for defects apply.

-7.2 The following applies for used goods: claims for defects are excluded if the defect arises after one year from delivery.
-Defects that occur within one year of delivery may be asserted within the statutory limitation period.
-The reduction of the limitation period to one year does not apply
+7.2 Deviating from this, for used goods the following applies: defect claims are excluded if the defect occurs after one year from delivery.
+Defects that occur within one year of delivery can be asserted within the statutory limitation period.
+The shortening of the liability period to one year does not apply:

-• to items that have been used in accordance with their intended purpose for a building and have caused its defectiveness,
+• to items that, according to their usual use, were used in a building and caused its defectiveness,

 • to claims for damages and reimbursement of expenses by the customer, and

-• in the event that the seller has fraudulently concealed the defect.
+• if the seller fraudulently concealed the defect.

-7.3 If the customer is a consumer, they are requested to report any obvious transport damage to the delivery agent and inform the seller.
-Failure to do so will have no effect on the customer’s statutory or contractual claims for defects.
+7.3 If the customer is a consumer, they are requested to report any obvious transport damage to the delivery agent and notify the seller.
+Failure to do so does not affect the customer’s statutory or contractual defect claims.

 8) Redemption of Promotional Vouchers

-8.1 Vouchers issued by the seller free of charge as part of promotional campaigns with a specific validity period and not purchasable by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller’s online shop and only during the specified period.
+8.1 Vouchers issued free of charge by the seller within the framework of promotional campaigns with a certain validity period and not purchasable by the customer (hereinafter "promotional vouchers") can only be redeemed in the seller's online shop and only within the specified period.

-8.2 Certain products may be excluded from the voucher promotion, if such an exclusion is stated on the promotional voucher.
+8.2 Certain products may be excluded from the promotion if indicated in the promotional voucher's terms.

-8.3 Promotional vouchers must be redeemed before completing the order process.
-Subsequent offsetting is not possible.
+8.3 Promotional vouchers must be redeemed before the order process is completed.
+A subsequent deduction is not possible.

 8.4 Only one promotional voucher can be redeemed per order.

-8.5 The value of the goods must be at least equal to the amount of the promotional voucher.
-Any remaining credit will not be refunded by the seller.
+8.5 The order value must be at least equal to the value of the promotional voucher.
+Any remaining balance will not be refunded by the seller.

-8.6 If the value of the promotional voucher is insufficient to cover the order, one of the other payment methods offered by the seller may be used to settle the difference.
+8.6 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be used to settle the difference.

-8.7 The credit of a promotional voucher will not be paid out in cash nor will it bear interest.
+8.7 The credit of a promotional voucher will not be paid out in cash nor will it earn interest.

-8.8 The promotional voucher will not be refunded if the customer returns the goods paid for in whole or in part with the voucher, within the scope of their legal right of withdrawal.
+8.8 The promotional voucher will not be refunded if the customer returns the goods fully or partially paid for with the voucher under the right of withdrawal.

 8.9 The promotional voucher is transferable.
-The seller can make payment with discharging effect to the respective holder redeeming the promotional voucher in the seller’s online shop.
-This does not apply if the seller has knowledge or grossly negligent ignorance of the non-entitlement, incapacity or lack of authorization of the respective holder.
+The seller can deliver with discharging effect to the respective holder redeeming the voucher in the seller’s online shop.
+This does not apply if the seller is aware or grossly negligent in not knowing that the holder is not entitled, legally incapable, or lacks authorization.

 9) Redemption of Gift Vouchers

-9.1 Vouchers that can be purchased via the seller’s online shop (hereinafter "gift vouchers") can only be redeemed in the seller’s online shop, unless otherwise stated on the voucher.
+9.1 Vouchers that can be purchased via the seller's online shop (hereinafter "gift vouchers") can only be redeemed in the seller’s online shop unless otherwise stated in the voucher.

-9.2 Gift vouchers and remaining balances of gift vouchers can be redeemed until the end of the third year after the year of voucher purchase.
+9.2 Gift vouchers and remaining balances are redeemable until the end of the third year after the year in which the voucher was purchased.
 Remaining balances will be credited to the customer until the expiry date.

-9.3 Gift vouchers can only be redeemed before completing the order process.
-Subsequent offsetting is not possible.
+9.3 Gift vouchers can only be redeemed before the order process is completed.
+A subsequent deduction is not possible.

 9.4 Only one gift voucher can be redeemed per order.

-9.5 Gift vouchers can only be used for the purchase of goods and not for the purchase of additional gift vouchers.
+9.5 Gift vouchers can only be used to purchase goods and not for buying more gift vouchers.

-9.6 If the value of the gift voucher is insufficient to cover the order, one of the other payment methods offered by the seller may be chosen to settle the difference.
+9.6 If the value of the gift voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be used to pay the difference.

-9.7 The credit of a gift voucher will not be paid out in cash nor will it bear interest.
+9.7 The credit of a gift voucher will not be paid out in cash nor will it earn interest.

 9.8 The gift voucher is transferable.
-The seller can provide performance with discharging effect to the respective holder who redeems the gift voucher in the seller’s online shop.
-This does not apply if the seller has knowledge or grossly negligent ignorance of the lack of authorization, incapacity or lack of representation authority of the respective holder.
+The seller can deliver with discharging effect to the respective holder redeeming the voucher in the seller’s online shop.
+This does not apply if the seller is aware or grossly negligent in not knowing that the holder is not entitled, legally incapable, or lacks authorization.

 10) Applicable Law

-10.1 All legal relationships between the parties shall be governed by the law of the Federal Republic of Germany, excluding the laws governing the international sale of movable goods.
-For consumers, this choice of law only applies insofar as the protection granted is not withdrawn by mandatory provisions of the law of the country in which the consumer has their habitual residence.
+10.1 All legal relationships between the parties are governed by the law of the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods.
+For consumers, this choice of law only applies to the extent that it does not deprive the consumer of the protection afforded by mandatory provisions of the law of the country in which the consumer has their habitual residence.

-10.2 Furthermore, this choice of law regarding the statutory right of withdrawal does not apply to consumers who, at the time of the conclusion of the contract, do not belong to a member state of the European Union and whose sole place of residence and delivery address at the time of the conclusion of the contract are outside the European Union.
+10.2 This choice of law does not apply with respect to the statutory right of withdrawal for consumers who, at the time of conclusion of the contract, do not belong to a member state of the European Union and whose sole place of residence and delivery address at the time of conclusion of the contract is outside the European Union.

-If the customer is a merchant, a legal entity under public law or a special fund under public law based in the territory of the Federal Republic of Germany, the exclusive place of jurisdiction for all disputes arising from this contract shall be the seller’s place of business.
-If the customer is based outside the territory of the Federal Republic of Germany, the seller’s place of business shall be the exclusive place of jurisdiction for all disputes arising from this contract, provided that the contract or claims arising from the contract can be attributed to the customer’s professional or commercial activity.
-In the above cases, the seller is also entitled in all cases to bring an action at the customer’s place of business.
+If the customer is a merchant, a legal entity under public law, or a special fund under public law with a registered office in the territory of the Federal Republic of Germany, the seller’s place of business is the exclusive place of jurisdiction for all disputes arising from this contract.
+If the customer is domiciled outside the territory of the Federal Republic of Germany, the seller’s place of business is the exclusive place of jurisdiction for all disputes arising from this contract, if the contract or claims arising from it relate to the professional or commercial activity of the customer.
+In the above cases, however, the seller is also entitled in any case to call upon the court at the customer’s place of business.

 12) Alternative Dispute Resolution